- THINGS TO DO

 - The Empire State Plaza which sits on 98 acres with more than 900,000 cubic yards of concrete, and 232,00 tons of steel cost $1.7 billion to build.
 It interconnects eleven buildings including the Capitol and State Museum.

-- The fable surrounding the origin of "a baker's dozen" places it's origin in a bakery owned by Baas [Boss] Volckert Jan Pietersen Van Amsterdam in Albany.
+- The fable surrounding the origin of "a baker's dozen" places it's beginning to a bakery owned by Baas [Boss] Volckert Jan Pietersen Van Amsterdam in Albany.
 (Source)

 - The oldest pulpit in America, which was carved in Holland in 1656 can be found at the Dutch First Reformed Church in Albany.